tiepdotme/team3128.github.io/about/index.md

 permalink: /about/
 ---

 Team 3128 Aluminum Narwhals is a high school robotics team at Canyon Crest Academy in San Diego, California.
-We are currently in the off competition season, and prepping for an exciting 2016-2017 year.

 ### Our History
 Our team was founded in September of 2009 at Canyon Crest Academy in San Diego, California, at a school where math, science, and technology were valued, but hadn’t found a way to be manifested yet.
 A handful of students, one engineering mentor, and a computer programming teacher felt those values were important – and thus the Aluminum Narwhals were born.